jmsevillam/jmsevillam.github.io/README.md

 # J.M.
 Sevilla-Moreno

-This is a personal website with some projects information so
+This is a personal website with some projects information regarding Teaching/Learning programming and physics.

 1. Teaching
     * Courses